 The Sing Registry

 Their philosophy is exemplified by the upcoming launch of The Sing Registry, a long-term project led by Akouos.
-The aim of the registry is to collect information on patient histories and treatment regimes, as well as genetic information from people affected by genetic sensorineural hearing loss.
-The registry will enroll people who have been diagnosed through genetic testing, as well as those who first developed symptoms of genetic hearing loss before the age of 55.
+The aim of the registry is to collect information on patient histories and treatment regimes, as well as relevant genetic testing information from people affected by genetic sensorineural hearing loss.
+The registry will enroll people who have been diagnosed through genetic testing, as well as those who first developed symptoms of suspected genetic hearing loss before the age of 55.

 Gene therapies for genetic hearing loss

 Akouos has also recently announced their lead therapeutic development program, called AK-OTOF.
 AK-OTOF is an investigational gene therapy for people with sensorineural hearing loss caused by mutations in the otoferlin gene (or OTOF).
 Otoferlin acts as a linker between the sound-sensing cells of the inner ear (hair cells) and the auditory nerve cells that send sound information to the brain.
 People with OTOF mutations typically have severe-to-profound hearing loss at birth, and as a result, their brain is unable to process sounds correctly.
 Mutations in the OTOF gene are one of the most common causes of genetic hearing loss, affecting an estimated 200,000 people worldwide.
 The AK-OTOF investigational therapy is designed to supply affected individuals with a replacement otoferlin gene in order to re-establish the link between hair cells and the sound-processing regions of the brain.
 The goal of the program is to begin the first clinical trial in people by 2021.
 If you are interested in this program, you can find more information here.